thephpleague/url/dev-master/components/userinfo.md

 ## Instantiation

-Just like any other component, a new `League\Url\UserInfo` object can be instantiated using [the default constructor](/dev-master/components/overview/#component-instantation).
 The constructor expects 2 optional arguments.
 The first argument describes the user login and the latter the user password information.

 ~~~php
 use League\Url\UserInfo;